IvanIvanov3000/react-project/README.md

 *6* wait for a few secend and then the application should open in the browser on port 3000

-**t is very important to run the application on port 3000(the server accepts requests only from application on port 3000)**
+**It is very important to run the application on port 3000(the server accepts requests only from application on port 3000)**